RealityBending/Onboarding/README.md

 Send us a message, we're likely unaware of that!

 In short, for any reason, **do not hestitate to drop us a message!** Communication is key.
+Otherwise any unadressed issue can build up and create unnecessary stress or problems.

+> **I sent a message but nobody answered...**

+Send us a reminder (after a reasonable time).
+There's usually a lot going on so it happens that we miss or skip things.
+It's not against you, and we'll be thankful that you reminded us.

 ## Our vision